MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-  - **CountExceptionReply - Count of the Meetings Reply on exceptions**
+  - **CountExceptionReply** - Count of the Meetings Reply on exceptions

-  - **CountExceptionReplyAll - Count of the Meetings ReplyAll on exceptions**
+  - **CountExceptionReplyAll** - Count of the Meetings ReplyAll on exceptions

-  - **CountExceptionReplyAllWithIM- Count of the Meetings ReplyAll with IM on exceptions**
+  - **CountExceptionReplyAllWithIM** - Count of the Meetings ReplyAll with IM on exceptions

-  - **CountExceptionReplyWithIM- Count of the Meetings Reply with IM on exceptions**
+  - **CountExceptionReplyWithIM** - Count of the Meetings Reply with IM on exceptions

-  - **CountRecurringReply - Count of the Recurring Meetings Reply**
+  - **CountRecurringReply** - Count of the Recurring Meetings Reply

-  - **CountRecurringReplyAll- Count of the Recurring Meetings ReplyAll**
+  - **CountRecurringReplyAll** - Count of the Recurring Meetings ReplyAll

-  - **CountRecurringReplyAllWithIM- Count of the Recurring Meetings ReplyAll with IM**
+  - **CountRecurringReplyAllWithIM** - Count of the Recurring Meetings ReplyAll with IM

-  - **CountRecurringReplyWithIM- Count of the Recurring Meetings Reply with IM**
+  - **CountRecurringReplyWithIM** - Count of the Recurring Meetings Reply with IM

-  - **CountSingleReply- Count of the Single Meetings Reply**
+  - **CountSingleReply** - Count of the Single Meetings Reply

-  - **CountSingleReplyAll- Count of the Single Meetings ReplyAll**
+  - **CountSingleReplyAll**- Count of the Single Meetings ReplyAll

-  - **CountSingleReplyAllWithIM- Count of the Single Meetings ReplyAll with IM**
+  - **CountSingleReplyAllWithIM** - Count of the Single Meetings ReplyAll with IM

-  - **CountSingleReplyWithIM- Count of the Single Meetings Reply with IM**
+  - **CountSingleReplyWithIM** - Count of the Single Meetings Reply with IM

-  - **HResult- ErrorCode**
+  - **HResult** - ErrorCode

-  - **OlkViewName- Indicates Mail, Calendar, or Inspector View**
+  - **OlkViewName** - Indicates Mail, Calendar, or Inspector View

 #### Office.Outlook.Desktop.OutlookPrivsDlgSingleUser.LoadFail